-- Removal of heavily infested leaves or whole plants (mechanical, cultural) – physically removes aphids from you garden, decreasing populations and removing plants that have lost vigor and are highly attractive to aphids.
+- Removal of heavily infested leaves or whole plants (mechanical, cultural) – physically remove aphids from your garden, decreasing populations and removing plants that have lost vigor and are highly attractive to aphids.

 - Planting “decoy” plants to attract aphids away from highly desired plants (cultural) – Planting species like marigolds and calendula may lure aphids away from your prized lettuces and other vegetables.

-- Introduction of beneficial insects (biological) – physically introducing beneficial insects to your garden.
-Lady beetles are the most commonly introduced beneficial insect.
-Keep in mind it’s important to create habitat for your new beneficial insects so they stick around!
+- Introduction of beneficial insects (biological) – physically introducing natural enemies to your garden.
+Ladybugs are the most commonly introduced beneficial insect.
+Keep in mind it’s important to create a habitat for your new beneficial insects so they stick around!

-- Encouraging beneficial insects (biological, cultural) – creating an ideal habitat for beneficial insects that already exist in your area so they will reproduce in your garden and help to manage pest insects.
-One good way to do this is to cultivate plants that attract beneficial insects including lacewings, spiders and lady beetles.
+- Encouraging beneficial insects (biological, cultural) – creating an ideal habitat for aphid predators that already exists in your area so they will reproduce in your garden and help to manage pest insects.
+One good way to do this is to cultivate plants that attract beneficial insects including lacewings, ladybugs and spiders.

 - Organic sprays (chemical) – although “chemical” sounds a little scary, organic sprays actually fall into this category, but are a much better alternative to synthetic chemical sprays.
 Spray ingredients often include soaps, garlic, neem oil and pepper among others.